silentdiverchris/Archivist/README.md

 It could be faster, the 7-Zip library seems to be faster than the .Net compression, and a previous version of the code used RoboCopy, which did the copying more quickly especially with muti-threaded copies.

-I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, I don't sit waiting for it to finish anyway and; stable and dependable (and fantastic) as RoboCopy is, it's nice not to have a call out to another external executable.
+I might update it to use RoboCopy again but it's not really a priority, it wasn't all that much faster, I don't sit waiting for it to finish anyway and; stable and dependable (and fantastic) as RoboCopy is, it's nice not to have a call out to another external executable and it means it can have a natty progress indicator in the console.

+# Priority
+Each source and archive directory has a Priority setting, 1 is the highest priority, 255 is the lowest, default is 99.
+Directories will be processed in this order and by alpha order of directories within that.

+It might be useful to tell it to do the vital archives of code and documents or whatever is most important to you so it is done quickly and takes what disk space it needs if things are that tight, before grinding through copying a new batch of movies out to a sluggish USB key or the NAS.

-# Full disk
+# Full volume

-If the destination disk fills up while creating a zip or copying a file it will fail that operation and report an error but continue, so an archive of your music library might fail but the archives of smaller sets of files defined later in the job will still be attempted.
+If the destination volume fills up while creating or copying an archive it will fail that operation and report an error but continue, so an archive of your music library might fail but the archives of smaller sets of files with lower priorities in the job will still be attempted.

 # Jobs